threefoldfoundation/www_threefold_io/content/page/token/productData/product1/index.md

 ---
-id: swiptft
+id: buy_tft
-title: SWAP TFT
+title: BUY TFT
-image: ./swiptft.png
+image: ./buy_tft.png
 url:
 ---

-Exchange your TFT with other tokens including Bitcoin.
+Get your hands on the currency of the new P2P Internet.